geoffreypi/strand-game/docs/design-v2.md

 - When does a machine "grab" a floating molecule?

 ### Questions to Resolve (Mechanics-Focused)

+**Energy System (ATP):**
+1. **ATP production:** How do players generate ATP?
+Starting supply?
+ATP synthase proteins?
+2. **ATP consumption rates:** Exact cost per transcription/translation step?
+Variable costs?
+3. **ATP storage:** Is there a limit?
+Can ATP be stockpiled?
+4. **ATP visualization:** How to show ATP levels, consumption, production rates?
+5. **Energy crisis:** What happens when ATP runs out?
+Gradual slowdown?
+Complete halt?
+6. **Energy efficiency:** Can players build more efficient polymerases/ribosomes that use less ATP?
+7. **Energy optimization:** Tradeoff between speed (high ATP use) and efficiency (low ATP use)?

 **Molecular Physics:**
 1. **Brownian motion speed:** How fast should molecules drift?
 Balance between dynamic and playable